 I have something to do now, and that has forced my idle hands to get in motion.
 I have an opportunity to do what I love, writing, and I have an opportunity to do it well.
 Why would I let my lazy self ruin that?

-4th & 3 Dudes - episode 12
+4th & 3 Dudes - a CHAMPIONSHIP episode!

 No comments: